 My husband and I were concerned.
 What was happening to our formerly active daughter who was full of ideas, creativity, and motivation for life?

 We decided to talk about our observations with her.
 She opened up and let us know she didn’t like who she was becoming.
-She was frustrated that social media was stealing so much of her time and energy.
+Also, she was frustrated that social media was stealing so much of her time and energy.
 She realized she was choosing to sideline her dreams and watch other people post their dreams and achievements on social media.
 As difficult as it was for her to acknowledge it, that is actually the easiest part.
 The difficult part is what to do about it.

 - Plan a time to leave devices in a designated space out of your teen’s bedroom before going to sleep.